Phone-GWP-group

 Options businesses have to mitigate these costs

-So, with inflationary pressures already causing headaches for businesses, what can you do to combat the (likely) rising cost of your plastic packaging?
+So, with inflationary pressures already causing headaches for businesses, what can you do to combat the (likely) rising cost of plastic packaging?

-• Switch to corrugated / paper-based packaging
+• Switch to corrugated board or paper-based packaging.

-• Switch to reusable packs
+• Switch to reusable packaging.

-• Reduce your overall packaging use
+• Reduce your overall packaging use.

-• Think outside the box
+• Think outside the box.

 recycled plastic packaging